patdeg/demo-fb-bot/README.md

 Step 7: Develop your bot
 ---

-* Now, you can develop the artificial intelligence of your bot in the function `GetResponse` which return the response the bot should give for an incomming `message` from user `facebookUser`
+* Now, you can develop the artificial intelligence of your bot in the function `GetResponse` in `facebook.go` which return the response the bot should give for an incomming `message` from user `facebookUser`